eclipse-vertx/vert.x/core_manual_java.md

 This handler will then be called when the close has fully completed.

-    server.close(new SimpleHandler() {
+    server.close(new AsyncResultHandler<Void>() {
-        public void handle() {
+        public void handle(AsyncResult<Void> asyncResult) {
-            log.info('The server is now fully closed.');
+            log.info("Close succeeded? " + asyncResult.succeeded());
         }
     });

-If you want your net server to last the entire lifetime of your verticle, you don't need to call `close` explicitly, the Vert.x container will automatically close any servers that you created when the verticle is stopped.
+If you want your net server to last the entire lifetime of your verticle, you don't need to call `close` explicitly, the Vert.x container will automatically close any servers that you created when the verticle is undeployed.

 ### NetServer Properties

 NetServer has a set of properties you can set which affect its behaviour.
 Firstly there are bunch of properties used to tweak the TCP parameters, in most cases you won't need to set these:

-* `setTCPNoDelay(tcpNoDelay)` If `tcpNoDelay` is true then [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm) is disabled.
+* `setTCPNoDelay(tcpNoDelay)` If true then [Nagle's Algorithm](http://en.wikipedia.org/wiki/Nagle's_algorithm) is disabled.
 If false then it is enabled.

 * `setSendBufferSize(size)` Sets the TCP send buffer size in bytes.